pokle/thinking-in-react/README.md

 What you get:
 	- ES2015 (ES6) compilation (Babel)
-	- npm is your package manager
+	- Npm is your package manager and build tool (no gulp / grunt bloat)
 	- Browserify lets you require('modules') in the browser
-	- Live reload of your browser thanks to budo
+	- Live reload of your browser thanks to Budo

 What you need to figure out on your own:
 	- Minimisation - Use uglify?
-	- Tests - That test library that React proposes
+	- Tests - Use your own test tools
 	- Data management - How to add in Redux, etc.

-## Dev workflow
+## Live reload

 1. Start the watch script that re-compiles your app

-		./scripts/watch --live --open

-	(--open opens the browser, and --live reloads it when you change source files)
+		npm run build:live

 2. Make an edit to your code, and save it in your editor
 3. Look at the result in the reloaded browser